Enjoy Strasbourg

 Drive an electric boat

-Strasbourg is an aquatic city that is crossed by many rivers and canals.
+Strasbourg is an aquatic city that's crossed by many rivers and canals.
 Among them, there are the Ill river, the Canal de la Marne au Rhin or the basins of the port activities.

 The company Captain Bretzel offers several circuits to discover the city by electric boat.
-You will be able to choose between different boat tours regarding the duration that you wish (1, 2 or 3 hours, half a day or a full day).
-It is possible to navigate on the water to go to the European district or to the Presqu’Île André Malraux district.
+It's possible to navigate on the water to go to the European district or to the Presqu’Île André Malraux district.
 But you can also opt for a more natural and wilder circuit towards the park of Heyritz and until the Castle of Ill in Ostwald.

-Once you have finished the lovely boat tour, you can have a drink on the floating terrace.
+Once you're finished the lovely boat tour, you can have a drink on the floating terrace.
+The view's very nice!
 The terrace is open every day during summer time from 10am to 11pm.

 Enjoy the view on a bateau-mouche